Beefster09/table-lang/design.md

       and replace to refactor it properly.
 - Nearly all operations are automatically defined for nullables if their non-nullable counterparts are defined.
 The result of anything non-nullable receiving a `null` will be `null` by default.

+CONCERN: This could make it difficult to determine exactly where a null cascade began
+MITIGATION: At least it gets caught at compile time and doesn't turn into PHP.

+CONCERN: Null cascades can silently throw off the branch predictor This may not be an issue, as one philosophy of the language is that your data structures tell you more about performance than the code itself.

 Both of these are legal and equivalent: